Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/build_utils/README_LICENSED_PARTS.txt

 ISO 11783 virtual terminal masks.
 These files are protected by the GPL license without any exception, as no application shall link against parts of this directory.

-The shell scripts and BAT files within this directory can be freely used and adopted for other projects.
+The shell scripts and BAT files within this directory can be freely used and adapted for other projects.